Logo of Landscape Atlas

 Search providers near you

-Best Landscape Design in Florida Ranked
+Best Landscape Design Companies in Florida Ranked

 Creating a beautiful and functional outdoor space in Florida requires more than just planting a few flowers.
 It demands a thoughtful approach that embraces the state's unique climate, environmental challenges, and lifestyle.
 Professional landscape design transforms your property into a resilient, sustainable, and aesthetically pleasing extension of your home.
 This guide will help you understand the key considerations, popular styles, and practical steps for planning a successful landscape project in the Sunshine State, connecting you with the principles and professionals who can bring your vision to life.